 This is a vision shared by stakeholders across the full breadth of the transportation sector - from state and city departments of transportation, metropolitan planning organizations, transit agencies, automotive manufacturers, technology companies, engineering firms, automotive suppliers, insurance companies, and research and academic universities, all of which make up the membership of ITS America.
-Join with us in promoting and utilizing the many technology tools available to build a safe, efficient, and resilient transportation system and infrastructure.
+Join with us in promoting and utilizing the many technology tools available to build a safe and efficient transportation system and infrastructure.

-Delivering Safe, Efficient, and Resilient Transportation
+Delivering Safe and Efficient Transportation